 No, you can arrange this yourself.

-Will details of my diagnosis be sent to my GP?No. Your visit to the clinic is confidential.
+No. Your visit to the clinic is confidential.
 You don’t even have to use your real name.
 The clinic may ask for your doctor’s details but this is simply to allow internal charging within the NHS.

 If you took a letter with you from your GP, the clinic will wish to write back to the GP with your test results but you can tell the clinic not to do this.

 Don’t self-diagnose just because it looks like herpes.
 There are over 24 other things that a well-informed doctor would be considering if your herpes simplex test is negative.
 An Australian survey found that 3% cases of ‘genital herpes’ were actually shingles, which is the name for a recurrence of chickenpox.
 (That’s one person in 33.)
 Other possibilities caused by viruses are syphilis and the emerging monkeypox [see photo].
 It could also be molluscum contagiosum, pityriasis rosacea and very rarely, orf.

 There are also look-alike conditions caused by bacterial or fungal infections.
 Or symptoms maybe be from an autoimmune condition such as eczema.
 You don’t catch these, you just develop them.